csesoc/constitution/CONSTITUTION.rst

    #.
 Proxies shall be allowed in meetings and the procedure shall comply with the requirements of Arc;
    #.
 In the case of equality of voting, the motion shall be defeated.
    #.
 Constitutional changes must be in the form of a motion on notice to an Annual or Extraordinary General Meeting; and
    #.
-Constitutional changes passed at an Annual or Extraordinary General Meeting will not take effect until ratified by Arc.
+Constitutional changes passed at an Annual or Extraordinary General Meeting must be approved by Arc for CSESoc to remain affiliated with Arc.
    #.
 The Secretary shall send the agenda for the meeting, to all those required to attend, no later than two (2) business days prior to the meeting.

 Annual general meetings - holding of